'Something's got to give:' UNT men's basketball team to face Marshall in clash of styles

 “It’ll be a great test for us,” McCasland said.
 “Not only are we playing one of the best offensive teams in the country, but we’re also playing them on the road.
 We’re going to get them at their best.

-"This time of year, you're trying to build towards the conference tournament.
-We obviously want to win our league, but we also want to get better."
+“This time of year, you’re trying to build toward the conference tournament.
+We obviously want to win our league, but we also want to get better.”

 UNT won the C-USA regular season title last year.
 Their hopes to repeat will rest in part with how they contain Marshall and guard Taevion Kinsey.
 The junior is averaging 20.4 points per game, a total that ties him for the lead in C-USA with UTSA guard Jhivvan Jackson.